Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Linear rank-width of distance-hereditary graphs

+In this section, we recall the characterization of the linear rank-width of distance-hereditary graphs investigated by Adler and the authors of this paper~\cite{AdlerKK15}.
+For this characterization, we need to introduce split decompositions and the new notion of limbs introduced in the previous paper.
+We will follow the definition for split decompositions used by Bouchet~\cite{Bouchet88}.

+A \emph{split} in a connected graph $G$ is a vertex partition $(X,Y)$ of $G$ such that $|X|,|Y|\geq 2$ and $\cutrk_G(X)=1$. \emph{Prime graphs} are connected graphs that do not have a split.
+Note that every connected graph with at most $3$ vertices is a prime graph, by definition.
+Also, one can observe that every connected graph on $4$ vertices admits a split, and it is not a prime graph.

-A \emph{marked graph} $D$ is a connected graph $D$ with a set of edges $M(D)$, called \emph{marked edges}, that form a matching such that every edge in $M(D)$ is a cut-edge.
-The ends of the marked edges are called \emph{marked vertices}, and the components of $(V(D), E(D)\setminus M(D))$ are called \emph{bags} of $D$.
-The edges in $E(D)\setminus M(D)$ are called \emph{unmarked edges}, and the vertices that are not marked vertices are called \emph{unmarked vertices}.
-If $(X,Y)$ is a split in $G$, then we construct a marked graph $D$ that consists of the vertex set $V(G) \cup \{x',y'\}$ for two distinct new vertices $x',y'\notin V(G)$ and the edge set $E(G[X]) \cup E(G[Y]) \cup \{x'y'\} \cup E'$ where we define $x'y'$ as marked and
+A \emph{marked graph} is a connected graph $D$ with a matching $M(D)$ where every edge in $M(D)$ is a cut-edge.
+Every edge in $M(D)$ is called a marked edge, and the end vertices of marked edges are called \emph{marked vertices}.
+The connected components of $D-M(D)$ are called \emph{bags} of $D$.
+The edges in $E(D)\setminus M(D)$ are called \emph{unmarked edges}, and the vertices that are not marked are called \emph{unmarked vertices}.